 Life is anything but predictable, so it never hurts to set aside some money that you can easily access in case things go off plan.
 Savings expert, Maria Nedeva recommends saving up enough money to cover your salary for three months.
 That may sound like a lot, but you can start by putting aside as much as you can.This is where step 3 can come in handy -try and make a habit of setting aside some money for your emergency fund as soon as you get paid.

 At Yolt, we’re on a mission to empower you with your money, but our blog is not official financial or professional advice.
 If you're not sure how to invest or what to invest in, seek independent financial advice.

 Saving habit #6: Setting a savings goal

 You’ve made it through tips 1 to 5!
 Now, for the fun bit: Setting a savings goal!
-Whether it’s buying a home or saving for your dream honeymoon, having a goal to work towards can help you go that extra mile.
+Whether it’s setting aside money for a holiday, Christmas or that first emergency fund, having a goal to work towards can help you go that extra mile.
 Write it down, create a mood board, scream it to the roof tops, if you really want (we do love talking about money!)… Just pick a goal and make it official by documenting or visualising it somehow.
 Once you know what you’re saving for, you can determine how much you should be setting aside each month.
 Plus, it keeps you from dipping into your savings for less important reasons.